ABOUT Shihan Sensei Goral

-Sensei Goral began studying with Master Ochia in 1972 and achieved the rank of 1st Degree Black Belt in 1976.
-Sensei continued training under the guidance of Master Ochia until 1983 attaining his 3rd Degree Black Belt.
-He then began studying Shobu-Kai/Shotokan under Sensei Damon receiving his 4th and 5th Degree Black Belts.
+Sensei Goral began studying with Master Ochia in 1972 and achieved the rank of 1st Degree Black Belt in 1978.
+He continued training under the guidance of Master Ochia until 1983 attaining his 3rd Degree Black Belt.
+Then began studying Shobu-Kai/Shotokan under Sensei Damon receiving his 4th and 5th Degree Black Belts.

 Over the years Sensei Goral has competed in many tournaments at the local and national level and was a two time Nutmeg Open Grand Champion.
+In 2021 he was inducted into the Unitied States Martial arts hall of fame for his years of dedication to the teachings of the way.
 Sensei Goral believes the value of competition lies only in testing one's self, not on winning or losing.
 Although the trophies are an outstanding achievement and Sensei Goral and his students have garnered numerous awards, you will not find them on display in the dojo.
 Sensei Goral believes "his trophies are alive, they are his students".

 At 10 years old I began studying Shotokan Karate under Sensei Goral and realized the dynamics of this style as time went on.